-UX research plan and A/B/n testing framework that defines an effective CRO program
+UX research plan that defines an effective CRO program

 How to create an effective CRO program that consistently results in more than 5% total revenue per user growth from a winning experiment?